MohamadRezaRS/askcael-demo/README.md

 1. **On-topic check, merged into the classification call** — the same LLM call that assigns a query to one of the six cases also decides whether it's a movie-recommendation request at all.
 If not, it returns a fixed, polite refusal immediately, without touching retrieval or the main generation prompt.
 2. **Hardened system prompt** — the assistant's prompt states its narrow purpose explicitly and instructs it to decline anything else.
 This is a second layer, not the only one — a system prompt alone can be talked around by a sufficiently determined user, which is why step 1 exists as an independent check in front of it.
 3. **Retrieved data treated as data, not instructions** — movie summaries (sourced from the scraper) are only ever referenced as content to describe in the generation prompt, never treated as instructions to follow, in case any scraped text ever contains something instruction-like.
+4. **Hard query length cap** — any query exceeding 300 words is immediately rejected to prevent prompt stuffing or malicious context-window attacks.

 ## Query Type Handling